awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Ruby.01.md

    end
    ```
 **Note**
-You set the endpoint to indicate that you are creating the table in the downloadable version of DynamoDB on your computer\.
+You set the endpoint to indicate that you are creating the table in the downloadable version of Amazon DynamoDB on your computer\.
-In the `create_table` call, you specify table name, primary key attributes, and its data types\.
+In the `create_table` call, you specify the table name, primary key attributes, and its data types\.
 The `provisioned_throughput` parameter is required\.
 However, the downloadable version of DynamoDB ignores it\. \(Provisioned throughput is beyond the scope of this exercise\.\)

-1. To run the program, type the following command:
+1. To run the program, type the following command.

    `ruby MoviesCreateTable.rb`